Optional Practical training (OPT)

 - Previous EAD card, if applicable

-When applying for OPT, the student may select an OPT start date.
+When applying for OPT, the student should select an OPT start date.
 This date may be in a window of up to 60 days after the completion of your academic program.
-This 60-day period is consistent with a student’s grace period during which the visa status remains valid.
+This 60-day period is consistent with a student’s grace period during which the F-1 status remains valid.

 Students may NOT begin working before they receive their EAD Card from USCIS.
 Working before you are authorized to do so constitutes illegal employment and will jeopardize your legal status in the United States.